A Tale of Winter: Synopsis

-During her summer holidays at the French coast, young Félicie falls in love and has a romantic relationship with a young and handsome cook named Charles.
-Unfortunately, Charles is planning to go work in the United States in the Fall.
-Before they leave on their separate ways, Félicie gives Charles her contact information at the train station.
-Nervous, and unsure of the address of the new development she is moving into, she writes the wrong town and consequently, they lose contact with each other.
+During her summer holidays at the French coast, young Félicie falls in love and has a romantic relationship with Charles, a young and handsome cook.
+Charles is planning to work in the United States in the fall.
+Before they part, Félicie gives Charles her contact information at the train station.
+Nervous, she misremembers the name of the town she is moving to, and consequently, he cannot reach her.